Herb Classes 2007-2008

 Classic Texts of Herbal Medicine

-This class will combine lecture and seminar discussion.
-We will discuss the history of Western herbal medicine, its growth and development of treatment strategies and changing understandings health, disease, suffering, and the role of the client and practitioner .We will cover major authors and social movements in historical context, Starting with Hippocrates, Galen, Avicena, El-Rhazzes and Hildegard, we will spend most of the class on American Herbal traditions that have left us writings in English.
+We will discuss the history of Western herbal medicine, its growth and development of treatment strategies and changing understandings health, disease, suffering, and the role of the client and practitioner .We will cover major authors and social movements in historical context, Starting with Hippocrates, Galen, Avicena, and Hildegard, we will spend most of the class on American Herbal traditions that have left us writings in English.

 We will cover the often-unacknowledged yet vital influences and contributions of Native American, Asian, African and Islamic medicine towards what became the dominant medical culture of North America.
 We will read mostly primary sources from the popular health movement starting with Thomson and the Physiomedicalists, the Eclectics, early Naturopaths, and water cure writers.
 We will finish with Christian sectarian writers Kloss and Christopher.